alexgutscher26/MonitorFlow/README.md

 ## Acknowledgements

 - Clerk: For providing an excellent authentication solution.
-- Shadcn UI: For the UI components that power PingPanda’s sleek and modern design.
+- Shadcn UI: For the UI components that power MonitorFlow sleek and modern design.
 - Stripe: For secure and easy payment processing.
 - Tailwind CSS: For the utility-first CSS framework.
 - Next.js: For being the powerful framework that makes this project possible.